DC Comics Announces New Interim Editors-in-Chief

 The Comic Book Publisher Is Keeping Busy

-The next big thing from DC Comics will be the Fandome Virtual Fan Event.
+The next big thing from DC Comics will be the Fandome Virtual Fan Event that was teased in a trailer released recently.
 The virtual event is expected to release plenty of long-awaited news relating to DC properties, from Justice League to Wonder Woman.
 DC Fandome will take place on August 22nd, 2020.

 Do you have any thoughts on DC Comics naming Marie Javins and Michele Wells their new interim editors-in-chief?
 We want to hear your thoughts about the shakeups within the comic book publisher!